High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: Numerical discretization

-The integrals in \eqref{eq:cwc2} are computed by numerical integration, in which only the nodal values of the (in general) non-polynomial function $z_{b}$ are involved.
-These terms appear in an identical fashion on the left and right-hand side, so after cancellation and expansion of the polynomial expression of the free-surface in terms of basis functions we obtain

 which is identical to the discrete continuity equation \eqref{eq:algebraic_elevation}.
-If instead the vertically integrated concentration $m = ch$ had been chosen as prognostic variable to be expanded in terms of the local polynomial basis, this would have entailed the need to compute, in $R^{(n,m)}_i$, the quotients $m/h$ to recover the concentration variables.
-Due to the non-polynomial nature of $h$ in our formulation, this would lead to the impossibility to guarantee theoretically the consistency with the fully discrete formula \eqref{eq:algebraic_elevation}, resulting in spurious monotonicity violations.
+If instead the vertically integrated concentration $m = ch$ had been chosen as prognostic variable to be expanded in terms of the local polynomial basis, this would have entailed the need to compute, in the right-hand side $R^{(m)}_{i}$, the quotients $m/h$ to recover the concentration variables.
+Due to the non-polynomial nature of $h$ in our formulation, this would lead to the impossibility to verify $c = m/h = \textrm{const}$, and to guarantee theoretically the consistency with the fully discrete formula \eqref{eq:algebraic_elevation}, resulting in spurious monotonicity violations.